Tummel hydro-electric power scheme: Water route

-The 'green energy trail' map shows the completed scheme as offering four main water paths all of which ultimately arrive into Loch Tummel to feed the Clunie and Pitlochry stations.
-From the north the highest storage point in the scheme is at Loch an t Seilich (427 m above sea level).
-Water passes through a tunnel to Loch Cuaich at 397m to feed the Cuaich station discharging into the north-east end of Loch Ericht at 359 m.
+There are four main water paths in the completed scheme, all of which ultimately discharge into Loch Tummel to feed the Clunie and Pitlochry stations.
+From the north the highest storage point in the scheme is at Loch an t-Seilich, which is at 1391 ft above ordnance datum (AOD).
+The loch covers 280 acre and has a catchment area of 23.52 sqmi.
+Water passes through a tunnel to Loch Cuaich at 1319 ft AOD, which covers 115 acre and has a catchment area of 15.47 km2.
+This feeds the Cuaich station discharging into the north-east end of Loch Ericht at 1168 ft AOD.
+Loch Ericht has a surface area of 8.64 sqmi and a catchment area of 52.37 sqmi.